jasonaaronwilson/c-armyknife-lib/src-doc/allocate.md

 ## @function checked_malloc

-Allocate amount bytes or cause a fatal error.
+Allocate the given amount bytes or cause a fatal error.
 The memory is also zeroed.

 If possible, use the macros malloc_bytes or malloc_struct instead for an easier to use interface.
 Those macros simply call